Aesopos/Aesopos-Steganos---Python-Steganography-Tool/README.md

 Features

 - Binary Delimiter: Embeds the message using binary format with customizable bit lengths (8, 16, or 32).
-- Text Delimiter: Allows you to use a custom text delimiter to hide your a.
+- Text Delimiter: Allows you to use a custom text delimiter to hide your message.
 - Image Encoding & Decoding: The message can be embedded into an image and later extracted from it.

 Requirements